Jack Suwinski Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 22nd in MLB.
+- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.

-- The Dodgers have the 16th-ranked team ERA among all MLB pitching staffs (4.37).
+- The Dodgers have a 4.48 team ERA that ranks 19th across all league pitching staffs.

-- Dodgers pitchers combine to surrender 27 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- The Dodgers rank 18th in baseball in home runs given up (28 total, 1.2 per game).

-- The Dodgers will send Syndergaard (0-3) to the mound to make his fifth start of the season.
-He is 0-3 with a 4.91 ERA and 19 strikeouts in 22 2/3 innings pitched.
+- Gonsolin takes the mound for his first start of the season for the Dodgers.

 © 2023 Data Skrive.
 All rights reserved.